iondbproject/iondb/README.md

 ###Keys and values

 Keys and values are **specific type agnostic**, there are only three categories of keys.
 Two macros are provided to bridge the gap between IonDB keys and concrete keys.

+Note that keys and values are of a fixed size, which is set on a per-dictionary basis.
+Think carefully about the domain of the data being stored and pick appropriate sizes.

 ```c
 /* Key creation */